apache/trafficserver/doc/developer-guide/api/functions/TSUrlStringGet.en.rst

 This function is useful to guarantee a URL that is as complete as possible given the specific request.

+:func:`TSHttpTxnEffectiveNormalizedUrlStringGet` is the same as :func:`TSHttpTxnEffectiveUrlStringGet`,
+except that the host and scheme in the URL will be normalized to all lowercase letters.

 :func:`TSUrlLengthGet` calculates the length of the URL located at :arg:`offset` within the marshal buffer bufp as if it were returned as a